felix-lyx/prose/prose_fd/README.md

 # PROSE-FD: A Multimodal PDE Foundation Model for Learning Multiple Operators for Forecasting Fluid Dynamics

 This folder contains code for the paper [PROSE-FD: A Multimodal PDE Foundation Model for Learning Multiple Operators for Forecasting Fluid Dynamics](https://arxiv.org/abs/2409.09811).
+Accepted by 2024 NeurIPS Foundation Models for Science Workshop.
+Pretrained PROSE-FD model weights can be found on https://huggingface.co/felix-lyx/prose.

 ## Run the model